The Role of Lime in Agriculture

-Not only is lime widely used in construction, but it also plays a very important role in agriculture.
-Besides, there are many types of lime with different molecular structures and functions.
-Therefore, farmers should clearly understand the nature of lime to apply it correctly in the appropriate field.
+Quicklime is not only widely used in construction but also plays a vital role in agriculture.
+Moreover, there are various types of lime, each with distinct molecular structures and specific functions.
+Therefore, it is essential for farmers to have a clear understanding of the characteristics of each type of lime to ensure proper application in the right context.

 Dolomite Powder